FENECON Industrial XL Operating Instructions

 1.7.
 Availability

-The operator must keep these installation and service instructions or relevant parts of them within easy reach in the immediate vicinity of the product.
+Keep these operating and installation instructions or relevant parts of them within easy reach in the immediate vicinity of the product.

 Technical changes, images and information in these installation and service instructions are subject to change without prior notice.